Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 ### Folders

-- `/articles/`: This contains the list page that supports pages lists of articles
+- `articles/`: This contains the list page that supports pages lists of articles
-- `/authors/`: This contains the list page that supports pages lists of articles
+- `authors/`: This contains the list page that supports pages lists of articles
-- `/feed/`: This contains ATOM feeds for your site
+- `feed/`: This contains ATOM feeds for your site
-- `/search/`: This contains a customisable search template and search data generation
+- `search/`: This contains a customisable search template and search data generation
-- `/sitemap/`: This contains sitemaps for pages, articles, and authors
+- `sitemap/`: This contains sitemaps for pages, articles, and authors

 ### Files

 - `robots.txt`: You can supply your own, but make sure you have one
 - `sitemap.xml`: Contains the list of sitemaps available - give this to search engines
 - `favicon.ico`: A default icon, replace it with your own

+Jekyll version < 4.3.0

+- `_data/language.yml`

 ### Overrides